RhodiumToad/pllua-ng/README.md

 Execution now returns a table with no number keys (#t == 0) in the event of no matching rows, whereas the old version returned nil.
 The result is also currently a plain table, not an object.

-Cursor functionality doesn't work yet.
+Cursors work:

+      spi.findcursor("name")   - find already-open portal by name spi.newcursor(["name"])  - find existing cursor or create new one s:getcursor(args)   - get cursor from statement (can't specify name) c:open(stmt,args)   - open a cursor
+      c:open(query,args)  - open a cursor
+      c:isopen()          - is it open
+      c:name()
+      c:fetch([n, [dir]])  - fetch n rows in dir (default: forward 1) c:move([n, [dir]])

+There can only be one cursor object for a given open portal - doing a findcursor on an existing cursor will always return the same object.
+If a cursor is closed by external code (or transaction end), then the :isopen() state will be automatically updated (this happens when the portal is actually dropped).
+Cursor options are set on the statement object.

 :save on a statement is now a no-op - all statements seen by lua code have been passed through SPI_keepplan and are managed by Lua garbage